Tensor-Titans/Lmaghrib-BinYedik/README.md

 | Google Lens      | High              | High   |✅|

-Based on these results we tempted for using the Google Lens API to conduct online searches for images corresponding to the input image, specifically focusing on monuments in Morocco.
-This process allowed us to gather a diverse set of images related to the given monument.
-We then utilized the LLM, LLaMA3, to process and analyze the associated image data such as title, enabling it to pinpoint the exact name of the monument depicted.
-We chose LLaMA3 since it's a free and open source , we chose the 8 billion parameters model, because it's fast in inference and its performance is good enough for our use case.
+Using the Google Lens API, we capture a broad spectrum of images related to each monument.
+The LLaMA3 LLM then processes this data, efficiently identifying the exact monument name from the image attributes.
+We selected the 8 billion parameter model of LLaMA3 for its balance of speed and accuracy, crucial for real-time application needs.